armync/ArminC-CS2-Cvars/cvars/cvarlist.md

 mp_endwarmup_player_count | sv, cl, rep, release | Default: 0<br>Number of players required to be connected to end warmup early.
-0 to require maximum players for mode. mp_equipment_reset_rounds | sv, cl, rep, release | Default: 0<br>Reset all player equipment every N rounds (0 for never) mp_fadetoblack | sv, cl, nf, rep | Default: false<br>fade a player's screen to black when he dies mp_fists_replace_melee | sv, release | Default: false<br>If enabled then when melee weapon is dropped player will have fists, when melee weapon is picked up then fists are unavailable mp_flinch_punch_scale | sv, cl, rep, cheat | Default: 3<br>Scalar for first person view punch when getting hit. mp_footsteps_serverside | sv, release | Default: true<br>Makes the server always play footstep sounds.
+0 to require maximum players for mode. mp_equipment_reset_rounds | sv, cl, rep, release | Default: 0<br>Reset all player equipment every N rounds (0 for never) mp_fadetoblack | sv, cl, nf, rep | Default: false<br>fade a player's screen to black when he dies mp_flinch_punch_scale | sv, cl, rep, cheat | Default: 3<br>Scalar for first person view punch when getting hit. mp_footsteps_serverside | sv, release | Default: true<br>Makes the server always play footstep sounds.
 Clients never calculate footstep sounds locally, instead relying on the server. mp_force_pick_time | sv, cl, rep, release | Default: 15<br>The amount of time a player has on the team screen to make a selection before being auto-teamed